domenjeric/IonicPushAppsSample/README.md

 I suggest you to add them as a cordova hooks.
 I've done this in sample project, you can find it here:
 [hooks/before_platform_add/010_install_plugins.js](https://github.com/domenjeric/IonicPushAppsSample/blob/master/hooks/before_platform_add/010_install_plugins.js)

+Download  PushNotification.factory.js into your project and link it from your index.html.
+Open it and insert your google project id and PushApps id.
+If you are supporting iOS, please take a look at steps mentioned under running sample project/iOS.

 Handle incoming notifications
 -------